UniversalDependencies/docs/contributing/parallel.md

 and it should appear in the README file of each treebank that belongs to the PUD set.

-While PUD has the ideal setting where all treebanks have the same number of sentences and for any N, the N-th sentence of any member treebank has the same meaning (and same `sent_id`), this is not necessarily guaranteed for other parallel treebank collections.

 In the case of PUD, all treebanks have the same number of sentences and for any N, the N-th sentence of any member treebank has the same meaning and the same `sent_id`.
 If one sentence in treebank A corresponds to several sentences in treebank B, the corresponding sentences in treebank B are exceptionally treated as one sentence in CoNLL-U; the